Program Leadership & Faculty

 Luisa Boyarski, Ph.D.

 Luisa Boyarski, Ph.D. is the Associate Director of the Center for Public and Nonprofit Leadership and Associate Research Professor at the McCourt School of Public Policy.
-She is involved in developing and executing the Center’s many executive education and customized programs and representing the Center at Georgetown University and in the broader community.
+She is involved in developing and executing the Center’s many executive education and customized programs, and representing the Center at Georgetown University and in the broader community.
 She recently researched and wrote How to Lead Systems Change Work and Advancing Racial Equity Within Nonprofit Organizationsand edited the Center’s series on Leading in Times of Hyper Change.
-Luisa frequently conducts workshops and gives keynote addresses on NGO Management and High Impact NGOs to international delegations, including trainings in China, Colombia, Hungary, Mongolia, Panama and Romania.
+Luisa frequently conducts workshops and gives keynote addresses on NGO Management and High Impact NGOs to international delegations, including trainings in China, Colombia, Czech Republic, Hungary, Mongolia, Panama, Romania, and St. Vincent.
 She has also co-taught an undergraduate course on Philanthropy and Social Change.
-Prior to working at CPNL, she was the Executive Director of a D.C. based nonprofit working on global warming prevention with Arctic indigenous people.
+Prior to working at CPNL, she was the Executive Director of a D.C.-based nonprofit, working on global warming prevention with Arctic indigenous people.
 She currently leads a coalition of grassroots groups in Virginia, representing over 10,000 citizens.
-Dr. Boyarski received her Ph.D. in Comparative Government from Georgetown University, with a research focus on the role of nonprofit coalitions in public policy advocacy.
+Luisa received her Ph.D. in Comparative Government from Georgetown University, with a research focus on the role of nonprofit coalitions in public policy advocacy.

 Gary Bass, Ph.D.